 • Finally, herbs can offer hormone support and boost the effect of remaining oestrogens that continue to be produced in smaller amounts in the body (e.g. red clover, soy, wild yam, shatavari).

 To conclude, menopausal changes are a huge inflammatory stress on the body which must undergo major change in response.
-HRT is very helpful and protective here, but in re-framing menopause as a natural, albeit stressful, change which can be supported with a healthy lifestyle and diet etc, it can therefore be viewed not as a hormone deficiency but as a route to the next stage of life.
+HRT is helpful for alleviating menopausal symptoms and it may also be protective for future health, particularly bone health.
+However this may be more beneficial to the large percentage of the population with existing underlying inflammatory health conditions such as diabetes (further evidence is urgently needed to test this proposition further).
+For those minority of women with no inflammatory conditions, significant stresses on their bodies or symptoms associated with menopause, there may be a lack of benefit from HRT and it may actually be associated with health risks.
+Crucually, in re-framing menopause as a natural, albeit stressful, change which can be supported with a healthy lifestyle and diet etc, it can therefore be viewed not as a hormone deficiency but as a route to the next stage of life.

 Burton LA, Sumukadas D. Optimal management of sarcopenia.
 Clin Interv Aging.
 2010 Sep 7;5:217-28. doi: 10.2147/cia.s11473.
 PMID: 20852669; PMCID: PMC2938029.